urbit/urbit.org-reloaded/content/getting-started/planet.md

 title = "Setting up Your Planet" weight = 1
-description = "Getting started with a permanent Urbit identity." template = "page/getting_started.html"
+description = "Getting started with a permanent Urbit identity."
 +++

 A planet is a permanent Urbit identity.
 Like all Urbit identities, they can never be taken away from you.
 Unlike comets which are free, planets are designed for use well into the future.
-If you're not yet familiar with the Urbit network, please follow the [Getting Started guide](@/getting-started.md), which will explain the basics and walk you through using a free identity.
+If you're not yet familiar with the Urbit network, please follow the [Getting Started guide](@/getting-started/_index.md), which will explain the basics and walk you through using a free identity.
 This guide explains the next steps.

 ### Purchase a planet {#purchase}